chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 Run combinedday1replicates.R to obtain the proccessed single cell experiment.
 Also, run cell_line_d25.R to obtain a processed single cell experiment for day 25 in vitro cellline dataset.
 Then run Figures.R to convert to a seurat object and obtain the figures.

 ## To Do
-Edit Figures Markdown, Change preprocessing to markdown, add bash scripts
+Add Hyuns code,  add bash scripts

 ## Authors